kleber-code/ushka/docs/guide/getting-started.md

-# Getting Started
+# 🚀 Getting Started: Your First Ushka App! 🐾

-## Installation
+Ready to dive in?
+Getting your first Ushka app up and running is surprisingly straightforward.
+We've tried to keep the setup as minimal as possible.

+## 📦 Installation: A Quick `pip install`!

-Ushka is available on PyPI and can be installed with pip:
+Ushka is available on PyPI.
+Install it like any other self-respecting Python package:

 ```bash
 pip install ushka
 ```

-## Running Your First App
+## 🌐 Running Your First App: Hello, World (and then some)!

-Ushka is designed to be simple.
-Here's how you can get a "Hello, World" app running.
+Ushka's designed for simplicity.
+Here's how to get a basic "Hello, World" app purring along.

-### 1. Project Structure
+### 1. Project Structure: Keep it Tidy! 📂

 Create a folder for your project.
-Ushka expects a `routes` directory for file-based routing.
+Ushka expects a `routes` directory for its file-based routing.
+It's not optional.

 ```text
 my_project/